SabaLab/diffEnrich/README.md

 where N is the total number of genes in the background, M is the number of genes within that background that also in the gene set of interest, n is the size of the list of genes of interest and k is the number of genes within that are in the background.
-The background by default is all the genes that have annotation.
+The background (universe) by default is all the genes that have annotation.

 ``` r
 # run pathEnrich using kegg_rno